robercicksimiyu/robercicksimiyu/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 System Integrations
 - 🌱 I’m currently learning ...
-Machine Learning
+AngularJs
 - 👯 I’m looking to collaborate on ...
 C# Projects
 - 🤔 I’m looking for help with ...
-Big Data
+Frontend Development
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [My Web Site](https://robert.simiyu.me)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I enjoy Jazz
+Musician.